walokra/suomifi-passport-saml/README.md

 Passport-SAML has been tested to work with Onelogin, Okta, Shibboleth, [SimpleSAMLphp](http://simplesamlphp.org/) based Identity Providers, and with [Active Directory Federation Services](http://en.wikipedia.org/wiki/Active_Directory_Federation_Services).

+## Issue / Contribution guidelines
+The fork is maintained by DVV teams for internal use.
+Active support and long term commitment for maintaining the library cannot be promised.
+All non-suomifi-passport-saml specific changes added by the team will be contributed to the upstream.

+- Anyone and everyone is welcome to open issues regarding suomifi-passport-saml specific functionality.
+- All non-fork-specific issues, support requests, improvements etc. should be contributed to the upstream [passport-saml](https://github.com/node-saml/passport-saml) repository.

 ## Installation

     $ npm install suomifi-passport-saml